Video by Pastor Rick Warren

 Paul advises the Philippians, saying,

-“Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.”
+“Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.” – (NIV)

 biblegateway.com

-Righteousness should guide your decisions, ensuring that your choices align with God’s standards.
+Righteousness should guide our decisions, ensuring that our choices align with God’s standards.
+Our hearts and motives should be pure.
+They should lead us to live free from moral impurity.

-Consciously choose to dwell on thoughts that align with God’s truth and moral values, fostering a character that reflects His image.
+By focusing on these virtues, we prioritize integrity and righteousness.
+We choose to focus on thoughts that align with God’s truth and morals.
+This fosters a character that reflects His image.
+This focus shapes our actions and guides us to live with integrity.

 The Importance of Walking in Integrity